tendermint/go-amino/README.md

 Inner structs that are embedded in outer structs are encoded by the field typ3 "Struct" (e.g. `0x03`).
 (In Protobuf3, embedded messages are encoded as "Byte-Length (prefixed)".
-In Wire, the "Byte-Length" typ3 is only used for byteslices and bytearrays.)
+In Amino, the "Byte-Length" typ3 is only used for byteslices and bytearrays.)

 #### Lists

-Unlike Protobuf, Wire deprecates "repeated fields" in favor of "lists".
+Unlike Protobuf, Amino deprecates "repeated fields" in favor of "lists".
 A list is encoded by first writing the typ4 byte of the element type, followed by the uvarint encoding of the length of the list, followed by the encoding of each element.